jeremenichelli/personal-site/posts/2019-05-27-new-site-who-dis.md

 ## Animations

-The home page has some little orchestrated animations, the page waits for a maximum of three seconds for the web fonts to be loaded, if not it will kick off.
-Animations won't run at all if the user has disabled JavaScript.
+The home page has some orchestrated animations.
+The page waits for a maximum of three seconds for web fonts to be loaded, if they don't animations will kick off either way and won't run at all when JavaScript is disabled.

 In the previous version of this site I was using transitions and transition delays, this caused them to be _fast-forwarded_ on repeated views and strange side effects on resizes.
 This is why I'm now using animation keyframes.

 ## Static generator

-Originally this site was using [Jekyll](//jekyllrb.com) and [GitHub Pages](https://pages.github.com/), a really convenient setup to quickly launch something without much overhead I would still recommend to anyone.
+Originally this site was using [Jekyll](//jekyllrb.com) and [GitHub Pages](https://pages.github.com/), a really convenient setup to quickly launch something without much overhead and a solution I would still recommend to anyone.

-Sadly as the content grew, Jekyll couldn't handle updates fast even with incremental builds option turned on, making the experience really bad for writing or site small adjustments, so I decided to give [Eleventy](//11ty.io) a try.
+Sadly as the content grew, Jekyll builds became super slow, making my writing experience a bit frustrating, so I decided to give [Eleventy](//11ty.io) a try.

-Eleventy is basically a Jekyll implementation in Node.js, but with more extensibility, control and template language options.
-The most important thing, _builds are fast_ folks, really fast.
+Eleventy is basically a Jekyll implementation in Node.js, but easily extensible and more template language options.
+The most important thing is that _builds are really fast_ folks.

 ### New ecosystem, new gotchas